COVID-19: Host cytokine response

 The severity of the inflammation can be attributed to the severity of what is known as the cytokine storm.
 Levels of interleukin 1B, interferon-gamma, interferon-inducible protein 10, and monocyte chemoattractant protein 1 were all associated with COVID‑19 disease severity.
 Treatment has been proposed to combat the cytokine storm as it remains to be one of the leading causes of morbidity and mortality in COVID‑19 disease.

 A cytokine storm is due to an acute hyperinflammatory response that is responsible for clinical illness in an array of diseases but in COVID‑19, it is related to worse prognosis and increased fatality.
 The storm causes acute respiratory distress syndrome, blood clotting events such as strokes, myocardial infarction, encephalitis, acute kidney injury, and vasculitis.
-The production of IL-1, IL-2, IL-6, TNF-alpha, and interferon-gamma, all crucial components of normal immune responses, inadvertently become the causes of a cytokine storm.
+The production of IL-1, IL-2, IL-6, TNF-alpha, and interferon-gamma, all essential components of normal immune responses, inadvertently become the causes of a cytokine storm.
 The cells of the central nervous system, the microglia, neurons, and astrocytes, are also involved in the release of pro-inflammatory cytokines affecting the nervous system, and effects of cytokine storms toward the CNS are not uncommon.
+Interestingly patients with obesity, who tend to develop more severe disease, demonstrate reduced inflammatory responses in their lungs.
+This was most marked in the type I interferon responses and TNF-alpha, although the TNF response was not attenuated in the blood.
+The supposition is that the reduced pulmonary anti-viral defences leads to increase viral proliferation and greater damage, leading to more severe respiratory failure.

 Pregnancy response

-There are many unknowns for pregnant women during the COVID-19 pandemic.
-Given that they are prone to have complications and severe disease infection with other types of coronaviruses, they have been identified as a vulnerable group and advised to take supplementary preventive measures.
+Early in the COVID-19 pandemic, due to pregnant individuals being prone to severe complications from being infected with other types of coronaviruses, they were identified as a vulnerable group and advised to take supplementary preventive measures.

 Physiological responses to pregnancy can include: